chohyunjae163/pikuma_physics_class/phy_note.md

 As the body rotates, theta will change. the rate at which theta changes is called "angular velocty", w.
 w = theta/t
 ### Angular Acceleration
-As the body rotates, the rate at which w changesr is called angular acceleration
+As the body rotates, the rate at which w changes is called angular acceleration
 a= w/t

 how do we go about initiating rotational motion? how do we change angular acceleration?